onkar895/NAMASTE-JAVASCRIPT/EPISODE-6/Notes.md

 -   JavaScript allocates memory to **variables and functions** before executing any code.
 -   Even before a line of code is run, memory space is **reserved** for variables.
+-   **undefined** is a primitive value automatically assigned to variables that have been declared but have not been initialized with a value.
 -   The value of a variable that hasn't been assigned is **undefined**.
 -   **undefined** acts as a placeholder or default value in memory until a variable is assigned a different value.